 These days, however, any respectable video content creator knows that YouTube isn’t the only service that offers video monetization.
 Paid content and paid channels on paid platforms are smart business YouTube monetization alternatives.
 This way you can put your work and brand in a stable and more controlled business environment.

 7 best alternatives to #YouTube video #monetization Click To Tweet

-Good or bad: The platform offers a pretty solid start for your web site and will give you a great opportunity to earn out of video content as quickly and easily as possible.
+Good or bad: the platform also boasts additional features, including live stream option, outstream ads, video player bidding (or pre-bidding), and other cool innovations.
+The platform offers a pretty solid start for your website and will give you a great opportunity to earn out of video content as quickly and easily as possible.
 Once your site is approved, Brid monetizes 100% of your ad inventory and shares revenue with you on a 60-40% basis.
 Publishers get 60%, and Brid gets a 40% cut.

-About: BigFrame centers on multimedia and its service appears to boast relatively high production values.
+About: AwesomenessTV (know as BigFrame) centers on multimedia and its service appears to boast relatively high production values.
 They encourage you to join their networks and will practically guarantee and promise earnings increase for your channel, albeit they are a bit less open when it comes to channel topics and content.